The Graduate School

 Final Approval of the Dissertation

-After the dissertation defense has been completed and after the committee determines that no further changes are required of the dissertation manuscript, each member certifies on the Approval to Submit Defended and Final Copy of Doctoral Dissertation that: (1) the defense was appropriately rigorous; (2) the student’s dissertation makes an original and substantial contribution to its field of study; and (3) the defense process was fair and in keeping with USC’s academic and ethical standards.
-The Approval to Submit Defended and Final Copy of Doctoral Dissertation is available on the Graduate School Website, and it should be submitted to the Graduate School when it has been completed.
+After the dissertation defense has been completed and after the committee determines that no further changes are required of the dissertation manuscript, each member electronically certifies on the Approval to Submit Defended and Final Copy of Doctoral Dissertation that: (1) the defense was appropriately rigorous; (2) the student’s dissertation makes an original and substantial contribution to its field of study; and (3) the defense process was fair and in keeping with USC’s academic and ethical standards.
+No changes can be made to the manuscript’s content after the Approval to Submit form is complete.
+The Approval to Submit form is electronically available through Thesis Center, the Graduate School’s online thesis and dissertation processing system.

 The committee must unanimously agree in order for the student to pass the defense.